Generic name: exenatide (Bydureon) (ex EN a tide)

 Bydureon may also be used for purposes not listed in this medication guide.

-You should not use this medicine if you are allergic to exenatide, or if you have:
+You should not use Bydureon if you are allergic to exenatide, or if you have:

-In animal studies, Bydureon caused thyroid tumors.
-However, very high doses are used in animal studies.
-It is not known whether these effects would occur in people using doses recommended for human use.
-Ask your doctor about your personal risk.
+Bydureon has caused thyroid tumors in animal studies.
+It is not known if this could occur in humans.
+Ask your doctor about the risk.

-Exenatide is not approved for use by anyone younger than 18 years old.
+Not approved for use by anyone younger than 10 years old.

 How should I use Bydureon?

 Bydureon is usually injected once every 7 days.
-Bydureon can be used with or without food and given at any time of the day.
+You may give the injection with or without food at any time of the day.
 Follow your doctor's instructions.
-You may change your weekly dosing day, but do not inject on your new dosing day if it has been less than 3 days since your last dose.
+If you change your weekly dosing day, choose a day that is at least 3 days past your last dose.

-Your care provider will show you the best places on your body to inject Bydureon.
-Use a different place each time you give an injection.
+Your healthcare provider will show you where to inject Bydureon.
 Do not inject into the same place two times in a row.

 Store Bydureon in its original container.
 Refrigerate and use until expiration date.
 Protect from light.